bdsowers/cutiequest/README.md

 * Remove harp item
 * Chests & characters can only be activated from the front
 * Shouldn't generate the same model as the player character
+* Spells shouldn't extend off the map
+* Can walk through HUB parts
+* Make sure new companion starts on same space as player
+* Scattered dropped items can be thrown off map
 * ~~Enemy projectiles collide with things they shouldn't (coins, hearts, chests)~~

 ### MVP Beta Features